Generally Available: C3 VMs with 4th Gen Intel Xeon and industry-leading price-performance

 Today, we are excited to announce general availability of the C3 machine series, bringing the enterprise-grade performance and reliability of the 4th Gen Intel Xeon scalable processor (code named Sapphire Rapids) to Google Compute Engine (GCE) and Google Kubernetes Engine (GKE) customers — all with industry-leading price-performance.

 The C3 machine series is a general-purpose VM that combines the latest innovations in compute, networking, and storage into one platform.
 This enables C3 to deliver price-performance improvements for a wide variety of workloads.
 Based on our benchmarking, compared to our previous generation C2, web serving applications such as NGINX can see up to an 88% improvement in price-performance, relational databases such as Postgres or MySQL up to 40%, in-memory databases such as Redis up to 39%, and data analytics such as Hadoop up to 18%.
-When benchmarked against comparable offerings from other cloud providers, C3 provided an average of up to 25% better price-performance.
+When benchmarked against comparable offerings from other cloud providers as of May ‘23, C3 provided an average of up to 25% better price-performance.

 Built on the latest-generation 4th Gen Intel Xeon and DDR5, C3 VM shapes are optimized for the underlying NUMA architecture to deliver consistent performance and can scale up to 176 vCPUs.
 C3 VMs use DDR5 memory, which is 50% faster than DDR4.
 C3 is currently available in the highcpu (2GB/vCPU) memory configuration.
 Standard (4GB/vCPU) and highmem (8GB/vCPU) configurations, as well as local SSD (up to 12TB) will be available in the coming months.